 The first run start list is ordered using Masters class designation.
 Racers within each class are ordered by earliest to latest sign-up.
-Second run start list is the same as the first.
-If juniors are included in the race, juniors U14 or younger will run prior to all other classes.
-The jury may change the start order at its discretion.
+Second run start list is the same as the first or for larger races will be the reverse of the first run order within age class.
+The jury, or organizer, may change the start order at its discretion.